rayje/ECvR/README.md

 	$ ./tahoe --help

 	  Usage: tahoe [options]

 	  Options:

 	    -h, --help                     output usage information
 	    -V, --version                  output the version number
-		    -k, --kill <nodeIp>            Stop a storage node -a, --killAll                  Stop all storage nodes
+	    --kill <nodeIp>                Stop a storage node
+	    --killAll                      Stop all storage nodes
 	    -e, --excludes <instanceIds>   A comma delimted list of excluded instances --status                       Displays the status of Tahoe on all instances --debug                        Run in debug mode
 	    --capture                      Capture storage measurement
 	    --startInt <nodeIp>            Start an introducer node on the specified instance --killInt <nodeIp>             Kill an introducer running on the specified instance --startAll <introducerNodeIp>  Start tahoe storage nodes on all but the introducer node --put <nodeId>                 Put a file on tahoe.
 	    --filePath <filePath>          The path to the file used for the put command.
 	    --get <nodeId>                 Get a file from tahoe --filename <filename>          The name of the remote file --config <nodeId>              Set a tahoe configuration
-		    -s, --storage <size>           The size of the storage node -n, --needed <needed>          shares.needed
+	    -s, --storage <size>           reserved_space
+	    -n, --needed <needed>          shares.needed
 	    -t, --total <total>            shares.total
 	    -p, --happy <happy>            shares.happy
 	    -l, --listConfig               Display the current config value --list <nodeIp>                List the files stored on the tahoe node

 ##### Kill